 There’s Dodge, Mercedes and Freightliner Sprinters – so, what’s the difference?

 There isn’t any.
 These are all Mercedes vans.

 That factory put the vans back together as “American made” vans.
 The Sprinters were branded as Dodge between 2001 and 2007.

 Most recently, Mercedes-Benz announced it will finally start manufacturing Mercedes Sprinter vans in the United States.
-In 2016, the company broke ground on a new $500 facility in South Carolina to build its commercial vans.
+In 2016, the company broke ground on a new $500 million facility in South Carolina to build its commercial vans.

 All 2019 Sprinter vans will be made in the U.S.A.

 Need help picking a Sprinter van?
 Click the button below to get Sprinter van specs in an easy-to-read chart!